stnc/hexagonal_modular_golang/README.md

 ```

-## modular hexagonal Architecture with golang
+## Modular Hexagonal Architecture with golang

 The entire system adheres to SOLID principles and Clean Architecture.